Yamaguchi arson and murders: Arrest and sentencing

 The suspect, a neighbour of the victims, was arrested in a wooded area on July 26, 2013, and taken to a nearby police station for interrogation.
 On December 27, 2013, the Yamaguchi District Public Prosecutors Office officially charged Kosei Homi with five counts of murder and arson.

 On July 28, 2015, Homi was found guilty of all charges and was sentenced to death.
-Homi filed an appeal against the death, but it was denied by the Supreme Court on July 18, 2019.
+Homi filed an appeal against the death sentence, but it was denied by the Supreme Court on July 18, 2019.